aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

 `Parser` has a class-level `run` method as well as an initializer.
 This is a pattern we'll use several times, so it's worth a discussion.
 Initializers should generally be used for setting up an object, and shouldn't do a lot of work. `Parser`'s initializer simply takes `data` in the combined or separated format and stores it in the instance variable `@data`.
 The `parse` instance method uses `@data` internally, and does the heavy lifting of parsing and setting the result in the standard format to `@parsed_data`.
 In our case, we'll never need to instantiate a `Parser` instance without having to immediately call `parse`.
-Therefore, we add a convenient class-level `run` method, that instantiates an instance of `Parser`, calls `parse` on it, and returns the instance of the object.
+Therefore, we add a convenient class-level `run` method that instantiates an instance of `Parser`, calls `parse` on it, and returns the instance of the object.
 We can now pass our input data to `run`, knowing we'll receive an instance of `Parser` with `@parsed_data` already set.

 Let's take a look at our hard-working `parse` method.
 The first step in the process is to take string data and convert it to numerical data, giving us an array of arrays of arrays.
 Sound familiar?
 The next thing we do is ensure that the format is as expected.
 Unless we have exactly three elements per the innermost arrays, we throw an exception.
 Otherwise, we continue on.